-I felt as if I had somehow failed my children.
+Failure loomed in my heart as if I had somehow failed my children.
 I had missed the signs, not sought out the help they needed early enough and now they were paying the price for my failures.
 It hurt to watch them suffer, and I felt so responsible for their pain.

 I thought to myself, “If only God had picked someone else, they would have done a better job, and my children would not be suffering.”

 I had no skill set to understand how to help.
 At first, everything I did was wrong.
 Oh, the mistakes I had made.